gretapoc/Data-Analyst-Portfolio/README.md

 **Full project:** [Published on RPubs](https://rpubs.com/Gretapoc/Socio-Economic-Analysis-of-Countries)

-**Description:** The objective of this study is to analyze the socio-economic data of countries worldwide and classify them based on similarities and differences using relevant statistical methods.
-The dataset used for this study is sourced from the 2019 World Bank databases and has been thoroughly cleaned and organized.
-The statistical analysis involves several methods, including principal component analysis, hierarchical and non-hierarchical cluster analysis, and hypothesis testing.
+**Description:** The objective of this project is to examine the socio-economic data of countries worldwide, analyze their diversity by identifying similarities and differences, and apply relevant statistical methods to accurately classify the resulting groups.

 **Code:** [See full R code for this project](https://github.com/gretapoc/Data-analyst-portfolio/blob/main/Socio-Economic%20Analysis%20of%20Countries%20Worldwide/code.R)